vitoresende/quotes/README.md

 - **Flexible Import Format**: Support for CSV and plain text formats from Kindle exports

 **Authentication & Access Control**
-- **Google Sign-In**: Secure authentication using Google OAuth
+- **Google Sign-In**: Secure authentication using Firebase Authentication
-- **Email Whitelist**: Database-driven access control - only whitelisted emails can access the application
+- **Email Whitelist**: Firestore-driven access control - only whitelisted emails can access the application
 - **Admin Management**: Administrators can add/remove emails from the whitelist
 - **Role-Based Access**: Support for admin and user roles